Sanitary Sewer Flushing

 For a detailed look at the affected quadrants, view our quadrant map.

-Residents in the affected quadrants are advised to ensure all floor drains and plumbing traps are filled with water and all toilet seats are in the down position.
+Residents in the affected quadrant are advised to ensure all floor drains and plumbing traps are filled with water and all toilet seats are in the down position.
 This will help minimize the chance of ‘blowback’.
 This is a discharge of air and water that typically identifies the incorrect installation of plumbing fixtures/plumbing venting, or plumbing ventilation obstructions.
 If ‘blowback’ occurs at your property please contact Environmental Services immediately by email or phone at 905-885-8760, so it can be appropriately addressed.

 During this work, staff will also be using a CCTV sewer main camera to assess the condition of our sewer systems.
 This will help staff prioritize future maintenance activities.
 Please note that during this assessment process municipal staff use their cell phones for data entry and GIS mapping.